Symphysiotomy controversy in Ireland: History

 A Dáil debate on the issue was heard on 15 March 2012, which was organised by Deputy Caoimhghín Ó Caoláin.
 Leading the debate in the Dáil, Ó Caoláin compared symphysiotomy to clerical abuse: "The infliction of symphysiotomy on women in Ireland is one of the greatest medical scandals not only here but on an international scale.
 Symphysiotomy is a clinical scandal on a par with the clerical scandals we have seen exposed in the past two decades."
 Gerry Adams described the procedure as "institutional abuse involving acts of butchery against women."
 While Clare Daly declared that "it is an important acknowledgment by the State of the crimes committed against many of the women present today, crimes which led to the suffering endured by them and their families for decades".

 Eight days later, on 23 March 2012, a County Louth woman, Olivia Kearney, who was subjected to a post caesarean-section symphysiotomy, which was performed by Dr. Gerard Connolly, was awarded €450,000 by the High Court.
 The Kearney case was appealed to the Irish Supreme Court, which found in favour of Ms. Kearney and declared that symphysiotomy was not a generally approved obstetric practice in 1969.
 While the Supreme Court reduced the award of damages from €450,000 to €325,000, the decision represented the first court condemnation of the practice of symphysiotomy by an institution of the Irish state.

 In June 2012 details of Professor Oonagh Walsh's draft report on the use of this procedure in Ireland were released.
-The report by Prof. Walsh (UCC) found that although symphysiostomies were phased out in most medical institutions across the country, Our Lady of Lourdes Hospital was practising the procedure until the 1980s, a fact linked to the "unswervingly Catholic ethos" of the hospital.
+The report by Prof. Walsh (UCC) found that although symphysiotomies were phased out in most medical institutions across the country, Our Lady of Lourdes Hospital was practising the procedure until the 1980s, a fact linked to the "unswervingly Catholic ethos" of the hospital.
 The draft Walsh report nevertheless found that symphysiotomy was justifiable and sought to consult with survivors on its findings.

 The draft Walsh report was criticised by victims' advocate group Survivors of Symphysiotomy, as well as by a number of opposition TDs and journalists, for failing to adequately address issues such as patient consent and for perceivably justifying the performance of the operation.
 Survivors of Symphysiotomy members subsequently decided to boycott the second stage of the Walsh report.

 Also in June 2012, Survivors of Symphysiotomy testified publicly before the Joint Oireachtas (Select) Committee on Justice.
 Catherine McKeever, a private patient at the Lourdes Hospital, Drogheda in 1969, told the Committee that she did not realise what had happened: 'I saw him [the doctor] with an instrument which I thought was a bit brace because my father was a wood turner.
 I felt a crack ...
 Nobody answered me or said anything'.
 Margaret Conlan, who was operated upon in 1962 in St Finbarr's Hospital, Cork, testified that she had never been told anything about it: 'My baby's head was perforated and the baby died...
 I did not find out [about the symphysiotomy] until I read it in the newspaper'.